metal-stack/metal-api/README.md

 METALCTL_URL=http://metal-api:8080 metalctl machine ls
 ```

-### Update metal-api
+### Build and push metal-api

-Build the metal-api docker-container and restarts the metal-api pod.
+Build the metal-api docker-container and restarts the metal-api pod. **You have to do this once to see your local version of metal-api!**

 ```
 make localbuild-push
 ```

-### Uninstall
+You have to restart kubefwd.

+### Remove metal-api and environment deployment

 ```
 helm uninstall rethink metal